yourjelly/odoo/addons/wowl/doc/commands/command_service.md

 A Command Palette could then be displayed through the hotkey `Control+K`.

 This palette displays a list including :

 - the commands registered in the service
-- any visible elements in the `ui.activeElement` that are accessible through an `[aria-keyshortcuts]` attribute.
+- any visible elements in the `ui.activeElement` that are accessible through an `[data-hotkey]` attribute.

 ## API